karllhughes/portable-cto-book-1/1-personal-efficiency/5-batching-focusing-delegating.md

 When I say "consequences" here, I'm usually not talking about an ultimatum.
 Some managers might be able to do the whole, "fix it or you're fired!" thing, but that's not my style.
 When my employees are working on mission-critical projects I explain to them how their work will have an impact on the startup and how we all will benefit if it's executed well.
 If not, we may miss a deadline, lose out on serious sales money, or lose the trust of our fellow team members.
 All those are bad enough that you don't need to hang someone's job over their head.

+If you're interested in learning more about focusing, delegating, or batching tasks, get your hands on a copy of The Four Hour Workweek.
+While Tim Ferris' title might be a little gimmicky, it has some really good tips for making the most of your time and becoming more efficient.